With so many variations of this exercise, you might be wondering which is better for isolating the obliques.

 There are two types of oblique muscles – internal and external.

-- Internal obliques are muscles which run vertically from your lower ribs to your hip.
+- Internal obliques are muscles that run vertically from your lower ribs to your hip.
 They aid in rotating the torso (with the help of the external obliques) and help with the exhalation part of our breathing.

 - External obliques are a thin muscle layer that sits on top of your internal obliques and operates in symphony with the internal muscle on the opposite side to rotate the torso.
 They also work with the rectus abdominis (better known as the six-pack muscles) to flex the trunk forwards.